 Sometimes you might be part of divorce proceedings and it is not a decision you’ve made.
 This can make the process a lot harder.
 You might be feeling angry, bitter, hurt and in some cases betrayed.
 Instead of taking these feelings into divorce proceedings, it might be advisable to talk with a therapist.
 This will allow an outlet for your feelings, so you can have a clear head when it comes to discussing your divorce.
 A long-fought-out feud will only make the process of moving on a lot harder.

 Go in with very realistic expectations.
 An amicable divorce is usually one that is fair to both parties and expecting more than is fair can often lead to resentment and talks can quickly turn sour.

 Fighting fire with fire won’t get anyone anywhere fast.
 If your partner has decided they don’t want to be amicable that doesn’t mean you don’t have to be.
 Hopefully the more level-headed you are the more they will come to realise how unreasonable they are being.
 Even if the other party doesn’t back down, by keeping your composure you can retain some sanity throughout the proceedings.

 Divorce proceedings often become lengthy and hostile when people play the blame game.
 Enemy lines go up and moving forward becomes a lot harder when you are still negotiating the terms of your divorce.
 An amicable divorce might mean that you put your feelings to one side to organise the finer details.
 Take time out and take a breath if something is getting to you, a little distance can provide a clearer perspective.

 You might not know what to do, but we will.
-Collective Family Lawyers on the Gold Coast are here to assist you with moving forward with your life, whilst providing exceptional legal advice along the way.
+The expert divorce lawyer Gold Coast Collective Family Law Group is here to assist you with moving forward with your life, whilst providing exceptional family law consultation free 45-minute initial appointment.